Vajrasamaya/Stats_Project/README.md

 Community District Profiles: https://communityprofiles.planning.nyc.gov/

 ## Analysis
-our conclusions are based on the performance of  the T-test, Cohen's D coefficients, linear regression models, Pearson's correlation coefficient and ANOVA.
+Our conclusions are based on the performance of  the T-test, Cohen's D coefficients, linear regression models, Pearson's correlation coefficient and ANOVA.